 Arizona College of Osteopathic Medicine/

-My name is Anthony and I am a second year resident at Wake.
+My name is Anthony and I am a third year resident at Wake.
 I grew up in Phoenix, and made my way down to the University of Arizona in Tucson for undergrad(beardown!), where I majored in Economics and Political Science.
 I then migrated back to Phoenix for medical school at AZCOM, and now my wife and I finally made a big move out east - and couldn't be happier with it!

 In my free time I like doing pretty much all active things, whether that be playing hockey, softball, hiking, or even kickball.
 I truly hate sitting still, and would do almost anything to avoid it most days.
 I also consider myself a connoisseur of food(the type that comes out of trucks, stands, or small shacks).
 I'll try anything once.
 I am still searching for acceptable fajitas in Winston (pretty sure I won't ever give up).
 If you know of a place where I can get the ultimate hot dog, I'm accepting recommendations.

 I enjoy travel, exploration, and anything new.
 In terms of medicine, I have a particular interest in sports medicine, and plan to go on to pursue fellowship training after residency.
 I love opportunities covering hockey, baseball, football, and potentially rodeos (still working on that one, courtesy of Andrea).

 Come check out Wake!
 Most of the other people are cooler than I am.